ollpu/parontalli/README.md

 # parontalli
-A horse-stall website for my aunt and grandfather.
+A horse-stable website for my aunt and grandfather.
+Mostly just 12-year-old me making a website in PHP.
+It's not great.

  - domain: [parontalli.fi](http://parontalli.fi/)
  - hosted on: [Planeetta Internet](http://www.planeetta.net/)